shinnew99/TCL-MAP_copy/README.md

 The original code is here: https://github.com/thuiar/TCL-MAP <br>
 SO Worthy to read! <br>
 They merged multimodal inputs from the very upper, token level.
-That's why I'm dissecting every code line by line <be>
+That's why I'm dissecting every code line by line to extract some ingsights to build my own multimodal architecture <be>

 <pre>
 TCL_MAP / <br>